Rethinking a Nursery App Experience

 Solution

-I believe I can design an app that improves upon this experience—one that is more engaging, informative, and user-friendly based on parent and nursery experience.
+To design an app that improves upon this experience, one that is more engaging, informative, and user-friendly based on parent and nursery experience.

 • My goal is to create an app that provides a richer experience with more detailed updates and breaks down content into smaller, more digestible chunks.